 31. Sold Out (2013)

-Directed by Matt Wiele, this movie tells a story about kids who wanted to buy gifts for their parents on Christmas day but they ran out of money and found themselves in trouble.
+The Sold Out movie tells a story about kids who wanted to buy gifts for their parents on Christmas day but they ran out of money and found themselves in trouble.

 32. Thomas Kinkade’s Call Of Santa (2013)

-Directed by Jordan Ornelas, this movie tells a story about a boy who wanted to help his dad and restore their Christmas spirit when they were going through financial difficulties.
+This movie tells a story about a boy who wanted to help his dad and restore their Christmas spirit when they were going through financial difficulties.

 33. Christmas Angel (2011)